 - Bears Are Bad News: Inverted in "Gold Locks", which positions Goldilocks as a boogieman to the bear world, remorselessly and instantly killing and eating any bears she encounters.

 - Blog: An awful one is the subject of "I Hate Your Blog".
 Frontalot complains about a blog that does nothing but upload unimportant things like "five paragraphs on the socks [they] bought" or their constipation.
 Of course, he's reading it every day anyway...

 - Boastful Rap: "Braggadocio."
 Inverted with "Better at Rapping."

-- Brainy Baby: The focus of his song "Bizarro Genius Baby."
+- Brainy Baby: "Bizarro Genius Baby."

 - Combining Mecha: "I'll Form the Head" is about a team who never gets anything done because they're too busy arguing over who will form the head of their combining mecha.